How to Build a DIY Outdoor Gear Room for $120

 How to Plan

 Take measurements of your space.
 Think about how many shelves you might want stacked.
 Plan it out.
 We settled on having 2 shelves that stacked and one shelf that didn’t.
 I really like the varied options because I have a space to stage my gear when I’m getting ready for a trip.
+Furthermore, the outdoor gear shelf means I can store bulkier items but still be able to see them as I pack.
 2′ high shelves work very well.
 They have enough room to store larger items, but not so much that there is wasted space or high reaches.
-Stacked shelving also makes a great area to lean skis and boards.
+Stacked shelving also provides a ski storage solution.
+Simply rest your skis or boards against the tall shelves.
+You could even add pegs to the studs to separate them.

 For the legs, a good rule of thumb is to support the shelves every 4′.
 4′ is also the length of a half sheet of OSB, so this will make screwing the shelves together easier.
 Also remember for height you should account for the thickness of the 2×4 (actually 1-1/2 x 3-1/2)